destinymarie32601/readmee-generator/README.md

 ## Contributions

 For this project, I referenced a youtube tutorial demonstrating a professional Read Me generator : DopeDev.
-(2023, January 15).
+(2022, Aug 11).
 How to create a README Generator (TUTORIAL) [Video file].
 Retrieved from https://www.youtube.com/watch?v=9YivEQFpmHQ

 ## Test